wal3sca/9-1-front-end-portfolio-project/sample-proposal.md

 - As a user, I can type in an input box and search for a photo based on the input, (e.g. cats) so that a new stream of photos will appear based on that theme.
 - As a user, if I try to submit with no entry in the input box, I see a message on the screen telling me to enter a value to search so that I cannot submit without entering a value
 - As a user, I can click on a photo so that I can view a single photo with information about that photo

+(if you cannot write user stories, write a paragraph stating what api you will use and each functionality your application will have.)

 ### Data Snapshot